Amber Barrett

-Amber Barrett (born 16 January 1996) is an Irish international footballer who plays for Super League club Standard Liège.
+Amber Barrett (born 16 January 1996) is an Irish international footballer who plays for Première Ligue club Strasbourg.
 She made her debut for the Republic of Ireland women's national football team in September 2017.
 A prolific forward, Barrett was the WNL Player of the Season in 2017 and top goalscorer in 2016, 2017 and 2018 with Peamount United.

 Club career

 Barrett's father, Shaun Paul Barrett, has managed numerous clubs and county teams for Donegal GAA, as has her brother, Luke.
 Another brother, Kane, has also been involved with Milford.

 In 2017 Barrett, who was in the final year of a teacher training course at Maynooth University, quit Donegal GAA when a bout of glandular fever forced her to choose between Gaelic football and soccer.
 She was named Women's National League Player of the Season and Top Goalscorer in the 2017 season.
 In 2018 she lost out on the Player of the Season to Rianna Jarrett but retained her Top Goalscorer award by scoring 30 goals, including seven hat-tricks, in 21 league appearances.

 In 2019 she joined German side 1.
 FC Köln, newly promoted to the Frauen-Bundesliga, where she spent three years before signing for Turbine Potsdam in July 2022.

 In June 2023 Barrett signed for Standard Liège of the Belgian Women's Super League, the first tier of women's football in Belgium.

+In January 2026 Barrett joined French club Strasbourg who play in the Première Ligue the countries top division.

 International career

 National team coach Colin Bell gave Barrett her senior debut in September 2017, as a substitute in a 2–0 FIFA Women's World Cup qualifying win over Northern Ireland at Mourneview Park in Lurgan.
 She started an encouraging 0–0 draw away to European Champions the Netherlands in November 2017 and was praised by Bell for her performance.

 In April 2018, Barrett's 87th-minute winning goal secured a 2–1 win over Slovakia at Tallaght Stadium, which kept Ireland in contention for World Cup qualification.

-On 11 October 2022, Barrett's scored the only goal in a 1-0 win against Scotland to send Ireland to the World Cup for the first time.
+On 11 October 2022, Barrett scored the only goal in a 1-0 win against Scotland to send Ireland to the World Cup for the first time.
 She was included in Vera Pauw's team for the tournament, and made her debut as a substitute in Ireland's second game.